modm-io/modm/src/modm/architecture/interface/assert.md

 from or not.
 For example, if the CAN receive buffer has overflowed, but execution continues, then code to discard the message must be in place.

-In case no handlers are registered or they all delegate the abandoment decision away, the call site must decide what the default behavior is.
+In case no handlers are registered or they all delegate the abandonment decision away, the call site must decide what the default behavior is.
 For this purpose the following assertions are available: